Marxist Dissanayake wins Sri Lanka's presidential election as voters reject old guard

 “This achievement is not the result of any single person’s work, but the collective effort of hundreds of thousands of you.
 Your commitment has brought us this far, and for that, I am deeply grateful.
 This victory belongs to all of us,” Dissanayake said in a post on X.

-The election was a virtual referendum on Wickremesinghe’s leadership of a fragile recovery, including restructuring Sri Lanka’s debt under an International Monetary Fund bailout program after it defaulted in 2022.
+Outgoing President Wickremesinghe in a video statement congratulated Dissanayake and said he hoped he will carry forward the economic recovery efforts successfully.
+The election was a virtual referendum on Wickremesinghe’s leadership, including restructuring Sri Lanka’s debt under an International Monetary Fund bailout after it defaulted in 2022.

 Dissanayake, 55, had said he would renegotiate the IMF deal to make austerity measures more bearable.
 Wickremesinghe had warned that any move to alter the basics of the agreement could delay the release of a fourth tranche of nearly $3 billion that is crucial to maintaining stability.

-Neither candidate received more than 50% of the vote.
-Under the Sri Lankan election system that allows voters to select three candidates in the order of their preference, the top two are retained and the ballots of the eliminated candidates are checked for preferences given to either of the top two vote-getters.
-The one with the highest number of votes is declared the winner.
+Dissanayake’s immediate challenge would be to steady the economy “in the face of anxieties felt by business and financial groups about his Marxist and revolutionary background,” said political analyst Jehan Perera.

+He said Dissanayake represented the spirit of the 2022 uprising during which angry Sri Lankans ousted then-President Gotabaya Rajapaksa and called for a “system change” and “new faces in politics.”

-It was a strong showing for Dissanayake, who won just over 3% of votes in a previous presidential election in 2019, and suggests voters are fatigued with the old guard.
+It was a strong showing for Dissanayake, who won just over 3% of votes in a previous presidential election in 2019.

 The NPP grouping also includes academics, civil society movements, artists, lawyers and students.

 Dissanayake was first elected to Parliament in 2000 and briefly held the portfolio of agriculture and irrigation minister under then-President Chandrika Kumaratunga.
-He ran for president for the first time in 2019 and lost to Gotabaya Rajapaksa, who was ousted in a public protest over the economic crisis two years later.
+He ran for president for the first time in 2019 and lost to Rajapaksa, who was ousted over the economic crisis two years later.

-Political analyst Jehan Perera said Dissanayake represented the spirit of the 2022 uprising during which angry Sri Lankans ousted Rajapaksa and called for a “system change” and “new faces in politics.”

-Dissanayake’s immediate challenge would be to steady the economy “in the face of anxieties felt by business and financial groups about his Marxist and revolutionary background,” Perera said.

 The government announced Thursday that it passed the final hurdle in debt restructuring by reaching an agreement in principle with private bond holders.
 At the time of its default, Sri Lanka’s local and foreign debt totaled $83 billion.
 The government says it has now restructured more than $17 billion.